cttynul/edge-adblock/README.md

-Edge Adblock
+Edge Telemetry&Ads Block
 ======
 ###Introduction
-Edge Adblock makes the internet not suck.
+Edge Telemetry&Ads Block makes the internet not suck.
 It provides blocking malicious and ads website.
+Now it blocks **Windows 10 Telemetry**!

-Hosts file used in this script is provided by [Dan Pollock](http://someonewhocares.org).
+Hosts file used in this script is provided by [**Dan Pollock**](http://someonewhocares.org).

 Edge Adblock **IS NOT** a Microsoft Edge addon, it hide ads and phishing websites redirecting them to localhost, use it until Edge will support addon.